HMS Tipperary: Design and description

-War service
+Construction and career

-Originally ordered by Chile, Tipperary and her sisters were bought by the Royal Navy at the outbreak of World War I. Initially, Tipperary served as the second flotilla leader with the 3rd Destroyer Flotilla in the Harwich Force, arriving there in June 1915.
+Originally named Almirante Riveros when ordered from J. Samuel White in 1912, the ship was renamed Tipperary when purchased by the RN in 1914.
+She was launched at the East Cowes shipyard on 5 March 1915 and completed in June.
+Commissioned by Captain Barry Domvile, Tipperary initially served as the second flotilla leader with the 3rd Destroyer Flotilla in the Harwich Force.
 Late in that same year, she took charge of a detachment of destroyers from the 2nd Flotilla, while in March 1916, Tipperary had rejoined the Harwich Force, being attached to the Fifth Light Cruiser Squadron.